Return to Index

 Fluorouracil is not associated with a survival benefit.
 Cisplatin and some other drugs have been used in combination with gemcitabine, but are associated with more side effects.

 These drugs should be used with caution in the elderly, and in those with liver or kidney disease.
 The elderly are at an increased risk of side effects.

 Lohr JM.
 Medical treatment of pancreatic cancer.
 Expert Rev Anticancer Ther.
 2007;7(4):533-544.

-Yip D, Karapetis C, et al. Chemotherapy and radiotherapy for inoperable advanced pancreatic cancer.
+Yip D, Karapetis C, Steer CB, Goldstein D. Chemotherapy and radiotherapy for inoperable advanced pancreatic cancer.
 Cochrane Database Syst Rev. 2006;3:CD002093.

 - Reviewer: Mohei Abouzied, MD